Novadge/novamail/README.md

 [![Build Status](https://travis-ci.org/Novadge/mail-grails.svg?branch=master)](https://travis-ci.org/Novadge/mail-grails)
 <h2>Description</h2>

-The Mail-Grails plug-in provides e-mail sending and receiving capabilities to a Grails application.
+The Novamail plug-in provides e-mail sending and receiving capabilities to a Grails application.
 It is also capable of sending emails asynchronously by using a scheduled Job.

 <h2>Configuration</h2>